onecoders/JobCode/Android Project WIth Git.md

-1.Create a repository on Github
+1.Create a repository on Github(init with .gitignore)
 2.Clone into local
 3.Create a Android project in the repository cloned
 4.Add .gitignore file